 If you are an admin of an org, you can access the org admin tools from the Org Admin link in the header of the DNAnexus Platform.
 From here, you can quickly navigate to the list of orgs you administer via All Orgs, or to a specific org.

 The Organizations list shows you the list of all orgs to which you have admin access.
 On this page, you can quickly see all of your orgs, the number of projects per org, and the funds available to the org.
 You can also see additional settings for each org by enabling optional columns (icon on the right side of the column headers).

-View and edit the organization name (this is how the org is referred to in the UI and in email notifications)
+View and edit the organization name (this is how the org is referred to in the Platform user interface and in email notifications).